ros2/rosidl/rosidl_generator_type_hash/README.md

 **Schema**: [TypeDescriptionIn](./resource/TypeDescriptionIn.schema.json)

 The `IndividualTypeDescription`-equivalent serialization, and a list of referenced `.in.json` files to be used when expanding to `.json`.
-This file is used by dependent interfaces, especially in dependent packages, when expanding to `.json` so IDL files must only be parsed a single time when running the generator on their own package.
+This file is used by dependent interfaces, especially in dependent packages, when expanding to `.json` so IDL files need only be parsed a single time when running the generator on their own package.